 Of course, if you do become pregnant, it starts to stretch, expanding to accommodate your growing fetus (it can reach the size of a large watermelon!)
 Given its ability to stretch, factors other than a baby can affect the size of your uterus.
 Fibroid tumors, for example, can cause your uterus to expand, mimicking the look of pregnancy even without conception.

 Some women with this condition may also have two cervixes and two vaginas, but others may not have any external reflection of this condition, making it unlikely to be diagnosed until that woman wants to or becomes pregnant.

 Women with a heart-shaped (bicornuate) uterus are unlikely to experience symptoms, although carrying a baby to term may be more difficult.
-A retroverted uterus also shouldn’t effect your period or fertility, but sometimes it’s a symptom of another condition, like endometriosis or an infection.
+A retroverted uterus also shouldn’t affect your period or fertility.
+But sometimes it’s a symptom of another condition, like endometriosis or an infection.

 Your uterus is vulnerable to cancer.
 Uterine cancer is the fourth most common cancer in the United States.
 It’s also the seventh most common cause of cancer-related death in this country.
 And, according to the CDC, it’s becoming even more common.

 In fact, women who carry extra weight are up to four times more likely to develop uterine cancer, and we all know that obesity has become a national concern.
 Why does weight increase your risk of uterine cancer?
 Obesity affects your hormone levels, because fat cells have high levels of estrogen, and estrogen increases your risk of this kind of cancer.
 And those high estrogen levels may also have a link to fibroid development.